-Charges for services provided by the Port, including utility operations and marine terminal, marina and industrial property and facility use, are reported as operating revenues.
+Charges for the use of Port facilities, including industrial properties and buildings, marine terminal, and the water system at the Dallesport Industrial Park, are reported as operating revenues.
 Costs associated with these operating segments are reported as operating costs.
 Ad Valorem and other tax revenues, as well as grants, settlements and other miscellaneous revenues are reported as nonoperating revenues.
 Interest on debt, costs of elections and other miscellaneous costs are reported as nonoperating expenses.